 Title IX of Education Amendments of 1972-Sexual Discrimination

 Sexual harassment is a form of sex discrimination prohibited by Title IX.
-Sexual harassment is unwelcome conduct of a sexual nature.
-Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, including rape, sexual assault, sexual battery and sexual coercion or other sexual misconduct.
+Sexual harassment is unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, including rape, sexual assault, sexual battery and sexual coercion or other sexual misconduct.

 Sexual harassment of a student can deny or limit, on the basis of sex, the student’s ability to participate in or to receive benefits, services, or opportunities in the school’s program.

-Any student, faculty, or staff member with questions or concerns about sex discrimination or sexual harassment or who believes that he or she has been the victim of sex discrimination or sexual harassment may contact the Title IX Coordinator for assistance.
-The Title IX Coordinator is available to discuss options, explain college policies and procedures, and provide education on relevant issues.
+Any student, faculty, or staff member with questions or concerns about sex discrimination or sexual harassment or who believes that he or she has been the victim of sex discrimination or sexual harassment may contact the Title IX Director for assistance.
+The Title IX Director is available to discuss options, explain college policies and procedures, and provide education on relevant issues.

-Title IX complaints involving student complainants and student respondents will be referred to the Title IX Coordinator for investigation and shall be subject to the STUDENT CONDUCT CODE.
+Title IX complaints involving student complainants and student respondents will be referred to the Title IX Director for investigation and shall be subject to the Student Conduct Code.

-The Title IX Coordinator for North Idaho College is:
+The Title IX Director and Title IV Investigator for North Idaho College are:

 Office: Edminster Student Union Building, 200E